Aromanticism: Discrimination and cultural erasure

 To counteract the stigma and discrimination against aromantic people, various community and health and wellness organizations have published articles and educational materials to educate the public.
 One of the misunderstandings about aromanticism is that it hinders one from living a fulfilling life.
 Academic Michael Paramo writes:

 Aromantic people endure accusations that coming out is conceding to a life without love or purpose in the absence of romantic relationship formation.
 Romantic expectations are inherently connected to sexual expectations, since romance without sex (and vice versa) is not viewed as satisfactory enough toward achieving fulfilling relationships or a healthy life.
-Aromantic people have identified how this presumption can originate from the (hetero)romantic expectation that women should pursue their ‘Prince Charming,’ or a man who will ‘complete’ them, and that men should, to some extent, express some interest in forming a relationship with a woman (although with far less social pressure than women).
+Aromantic people have identified how this presumption can originate from the (hetero)romantic expectation that women should pursue their 'Prince Charming,' or a man who will 'complete' them, and that men should, to some extent, express some interest in forming a relationship with a woman (although with far less social pressure than women).

 The English aromantic and asexual activist Yasmin Benoit called out that this erasure expands to official government offices, such as the Government Equalities Office not yet acknowledging aromanticism in their latest LGBT Survey and people having to label themselves under "other" instead.

-It is worth noting that sometimes this erasure of aromantic identities even happens within the aspec community itself, with people equating aromanticism and asexuality although many aromantic people do not identify as asexual.
+It is worth noting that sometimes this erasure of aromantic identities even happens within the aspec community itself, with people equating aromanticism and asexuality even though many aromantic people do not identify as asexual.

 In the Aromantic Census 2020, 82.43% of respondents reported not being taken seriously, being ignored, or being dismissed by others.
 48.34% reported having experienced attempts or suggestions to "fix" or "cure" them.
 70.51% of respondents indicated some impact of discrimination against their aromantic identity.